festwrap/festwrap-server/frontend/README.md

 To run this app you need to create your own Spotify app following [these instructions](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).

-Then fill the env file (i.e. `.env`) with the corresponding Spotify secrets.
-Use `.env.sample` to create `.env` with the required variables to run the project.
+Then fill the env file (i.e. `.env.local`) with the corresponding Spotify secrets.
+Use `.env.sample` to create `.env.local` with the required variables to run the project.

 ```text
 SPOTIFY_CLIENT_ID=<spotify_client_id>